+Croydon Admissions considers each application and, if a vacancy exists, makes an offer to the next child on the waiting list which is strictly in accordance with the school's published admission criteria.
 If you are offered a place at a school through the in-year admissions process and you have also expressed a higher preference for another school or other schools, you will not be placed on the waiting list for your higher preference school/schools.
-You may request for your child to be added to the waiting list by completing the 'waiting list request' form available on the Croydon website.
-All additions to the waiting list will instigate the admissions authority to re-rank according to the published oversubscription criteria.